About The Course

 - Begin to engage children in exploration of troublesome thoughts and feelings.

 Jon Blend MA CQSW is an Adult & Child Psychotherapist (UKCP registered), trainer and community musician.
 He has worked extensively with children and families within CAMHS and related services.
 Jon tutors and supervises at Terapia institute and peripatetically, is a guest trainer with the Oaklander Foundation and works with children and families in private practice (London W3).
 His chapter on adolescent psychotherapy features in Relational Child, Relational Brain (eds.
 Harris & Lee).
 Jon is married and a stepparent.

 Crissy Duff is a Psychotherapeutic Counsellor who works with adults, adolescents, children and families in private practice and within a school setting.
 Crissy also mentors students within the Disability and Dyslexia Department of Kingston University and offers supervision for therapists, organisations and others working in the helping professions.
-Crissy is particularly interested in parent/child relationships, attachment, mindfulness and working with the creative arts.
+Crissy is particularly interested in parent/child relationships, attachment and working with the creative arts.
 She is a co-founding member of Jon’s supervision and training group and has assisted in delivering this and Jon’s adolescence course over many years.

 *20% discount for current GC Dip Couns & Psych Students& Graduate Members